- Nutrition is important to the health of your brain, but the older you get, the more important it becomes.

 1. B Vitamins

-B vitamins is an essential nutrient for a healthy brain.
 They are responsible for the production of energy in your body, which fuels brain function.
 In particular, vitamin B12 is essential for cognitive function and is often deficient in older adults.

 2. Vitamin D